 Need some appetizer ideas?
 No problem!

 When it comes to the gravy there are many ways you can do this.
 I kept this recipe really simple.
 Remove the turkey juices/fat from the baking pan.
-I also used chicken broth because I felt guilty using too much fat from the turkey.
-I know some of it is juice, but I honestly don't know the ratio of juices to just plain fat... so chicken broth is a good alternative.
+I also used chicken broth because I didn't want to use too much fat from the turkey.
+I know some of it is juice, but I honestly don't know the ratio of juices to just plain fat... so chicken broth is a must here.